textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### Apache, MySQL, PHP

-Textpattern runs faster on current, mainline versions of Apache, MySQL and PHP than end-of-life'd legacy versions.
+Textpattern runs faster on current mainline versions of Apache, MySQL and PHP than end-of-life'd legacy versions.
+Typically, an existing production Apache web server with MySQL (or equivalent drop-in replacement) and PHP with appropriate extensions as listed in the [system requirements](https://textpattern.com/about/119/system-requirements) is enough to run Textpattern.

+The method of enabling PHP extensions varies between versions of PHP and Apache, and also across operating systems.
+Refer to the system requirements above and contact your web hosting provider if you have queries.

+Textpattern-specific directives are provided by `.htaccess` in the root directory and other locations within the file tree.
+It is important to upload this file if your web server runs Apache as it's essentially direct instructions for the web server to work in a specific way.
+The root `.htaccess` file controls, among other things, clean URLs.

 ### NGINX, MySQL, PHP

-Textpattern runs faster on current, mainline versions of NGINX, MySQL and PHP than end-of-life'd legacy versions.
+Textpattern runs faster on current mainline versions of NGINX, MySQL and PHP than end-of-life'd legacy versions.

 ## Unsupported environments

-* {WIP}
+* (WIP)
-* {WIP}
+* (WIP)
-* {WIP}
+* (WIP)